kaitogoto7/kaggle2019womensncaa/README.md

 I assumed that all 1st, 2nd and 3rd seed teams will win their first round match because my probabilities are clipped from 0.025 to 0.975 and teams seeded from 1 to 3 has won their first round match 299 out of the last 300 historical matches (i.e. much greater than 0.975 of the time).
 This is the only set of overrides I made.

-# Resources for kaggle2019womensncaa respository:
+# Utilisation method for this respository:

 Data folder named as "womens-machine-learning-competition-2019" is available for Kagglers with link below: https://www.kaggle.com/c/womens-machine-learning-competition-2019/data